plagnollab/RNASeq_pipeline/README.md

 # Description of pipeline

 After adapter trimming with Trim Galore!
 (0.4.1), the fastq reads were aligned using STAR (2.5.0a_alpha) to build 38 ().
-The reads were counted using the Python script, dexseq_count.py, included in DEXSeq.
+The aligned reads overlapping the exons were counted using the dexseq_count.py  Python script, included as part of DEXSeq.
-Differential exon and transcript expression between the two conditions, was assessed using DEXSeq (1.14.2) and DESeq2 (1.8.2) respectively on R (3.1.1).
+Differential exon and transcript expression between the two conditions, was assessed using DEXSeq (1.14.2) and DESeq2 (1.8.2) Biocondutor packages respectively running on R (3.1.1).